Teenage girls were behind a surge in mental health hospitalizations

 A large-scale analysis of private insurance claims shows that this surge in acute mental health crises was driven largely by a single group — girls ages 13-17.

-During the second year of the pandemic, there was a 22% increase in teenage girls who visited emergency rooms with a mental health emergency compared with a pre-pandemic baseline, with rises in patients with suicidal behavior and eating disorders, according to the study of 4.1 million patients published Wednesday in JAMA Psychiatry.
+During the second year of the pandemic, there was a 22% increase in teenage girls who visited emergency rooms with a mental health emergency compared with a pre-pandemic baseline, according to the study of 4.1 million patients published Wednesday in JAMA Psychiatry.
+The rise was associated with an increase in suicidal and self-harming behavior and with eating disorders.

 During the same period, March 2021 to March 2022, the records showed a 9% drop in teenage boys who made emergency room visits for mental health problems.